Wealth of tribute comes for Benedict, who desired simplicity

 “It was a shock, but it’s probably good for him that he can now rest in peace, at his age,” she said.
 “I think Francis is a good pope, he was a good successor, able to head the Catholic Church.”

-While a year-end holiday mood was palpable in the square of the small Bavarian town where Ratzinger was born in 1927, church bells tolled solemnly at St. Oswald Church in Marktl am Inn, near the Austrian border.
+While the bells of St. Peter’s Basilica didn’t toll to mark the death announcement, in the somber air in the small Bavarian town where Ratzinger was born in 1927, church bells tolled solemnly at St. Oswald Church in Marktl am Inn, a German town near the Austrian border.

-World leaders, Jewish advocates and the archbishop of Canterbury were among those mourning the death.
+In Krakow, one of Poland’s oldest and biggest church bells that is used to mark events of national significance, the Sigismund Bell, tolled at noon, and a special Mass for Benedict was planned for that city’s Wawel Castle Cathedral in Benedict’s honor later on Saturday.

+Poland is a heavily Roman Catholic country where a conservative government is in power.
+President Andrzej Duda tweeted that Benedict is “one of the most outstanding theologians of the 20th and 21st century.”
+He called Benedict’s teachings a “guidepost among the many winding and deceptive paths of the contemporary world.”

 The American Jewish Committee in a statement from New York praised Benedict for having “continued the path of reconciliation and friendship with world Jewry blazed by his predecessor, John Paul II.”
 The organization noted that the German-born Catholic church leader had “paid homage in Auschwitz” to the victims of the Holocaust and had made an official visit to Israel.